Steak Egg And Cheese Bagels: The Truth About Health Benefits

 3. Is It Okay to Eat This Sandwich Every Day?

-Eating a steak egg and cheese bagel every day isn’t the best idea.
+Eating a steak egg and cheese bagels every day isn’t the best idea.
 While it offers protein and energy, the high sodium, calories, and fats can lead to long-term health issues if consumed excessively.

 Healthier Approach: